All Items

 It's time to pull the youth ministry out of the basement!
 This workshop will explore ways in which a congregation can integrate its youth ministry into the rhythm of its congregational life.

-Jazz Vesper Service
+Jazz Vesper/Prayer Service

 Jonathan Gilley, Holy Trinity Church